Yandex Cloud

 • Create an instance

-• Set up a working environment
+• Set up the runtime environment

 • Add SSH keys to GitLab